contentful/experience-builder/packages/create-contentful-studio-experiences/README.md

     ```bash
     node dist/index.js --dev
     ```
-2. Token - If you already have an valid API CLI token, you can optionally pass it as an argument.
+2. Token - If you already have a valid API CLI token, you can optionally pass it as an argument.
 If you do not pass one, you will be prompted to create one at runtime.
     ```bash
     node dist/index.js --token <my_token>
     ```